programmer-1991/quiz-app-PP2/README.md

 ### Additional Features to Implement

 - add a timer for questions.
-- add more questions with different categories or make them random.
+- add more questions with different categories to choose between.

 ## Testing